fredefox/GamesysSeries/README.md

 The responses to the different tasks can be read from this output.

-The numbers reffered to as "special numbers" are "Third largest" and "Closest" respectively.
+The numbers referred to as "special numbers" are "Third largest" and "Closest" respectively.

 Testing